ITMO-NSS-team/pytsbe/README.md

 ### Multivariate time series

+#### Libraries

+_Which can be used to predict multivariate time series_

+The repository includes the following libraries and models for comparison:
+- [FEDOT](https://github.com/nccr-itmo/FEDOT) - AutoML framework which supports both univariate and multivariate time series forecasting tasks.
+Name in the repository `FEDOT`.

+#### Datasets

 At the moment, the repository contains one dataset of multivariate time series forecasting:
 - [SSH](./data/multivariate_ssh.csv) - Data were collected by simulating the sea surface height (SSH) using NEMO